Brian Moynihan

-Brian Thomas Moynihan (born October 9, 1959) is an American investment banker, businessman and the chairman and CEO of Bank of America.
-He joined the board of directors, following his promotion to president and CEO in 2010.
+Brian Thomas Moynihan is an American lawyer and banker.
+He is the chairman, president, and CEO of Bank of America, having been promoted to these positions in 2010.

+Moynihan is a member of the Council on Competitiveness board and Partnership for Rhode Island board, among other boards.
+He became the Chancellor of Brown University in July 2024.

 Early life and education

-Moynihan was born in Marietta, Ohio October 9, in 1959, the sixth of eight children in a family of Irish descent.
-Moynihan graduated from Brown University in 1981, where he majored in history, co-captained the rugby team, and met his future wife, classmate Susan E. Berry.
+Moynihan was born in Marietta, Ohio, the sixth of eight children in a Catholic family of Irish descent.
+Moynihan graduated from Brown University in 1981, where he majored in history, co-captained the rugby team and met his future wife, classmate Susan E. Berry.
 He earned a Juris Doctor from the University of Notre Dame Law School, before returning to Providence, Rhode Island to join Edwards & Angell LLP, the city's largest corporate law firm.

 Career

 Moynihan held numerous banking positions before becoming president of consumer and small business banking (SBB) at Bank of America in January 2009.

 He joined Fleet Boston bank in April 1993 as a deputy general counsel.
-From 1999 to April 2004, he served as executive vice president, managing Fleet's brokerage and wealth management division.
-After Bank of America (BofA) merged with FleetBoston Financial in 2004, he joined BoA as president of global wealth and investment management.
-He was named CEO of Merrill Lynch after its sale to BoA in September 2008, and became the CEO of Bank of America after Ken Lewis stepped down in 2010.
+From 1999 to April 2004, he was an executive vice president, managing Fleet's brokerage and wealth management division.
+After Bank of America (BofA) merged with FleetBoston Financial in 2004, he joined BofA as president of global wealth and investment management.
+He was named CEO of Merrill Lynch after its sale to BofA in September 2008 and became the CEO of Bank of America after Ken Lewis stepped down in 2010.

 On August 25, 2011, CNBC's Drew Sandholm noted that "[d]espite having recently told investors Bank of America ... doesn't need to raise capital, CEO Brian Moynihan will accept $5 billion in capital from famed investor Warren Buffett.
 The deal not only surprised the Fast Money traders on Thursday, it also caused them to question Moynihan's credibility."

 On September 12, 2011, CNBC's John Carney noted that Moynihan had "once again laid out his company's plan to meet regulatory capital requirements and denied that the bank will have to issue new stock to raise capital ...
 [Moynihan] says that Warren Buffett's $5 billion counts as Tier 1 Capital.
 But the markets have largely ignored the investment, most likely because it looks a lot more like debt than capital."